mtmorgan/HCABiocTraining/README.md

 ## Articles

-The articles in this repository cover four main topics
+The articles in this repository cover the following topics

 1. Introduction to _R_.
 Scripting, core functions, and contributed packages.